UCLA Travel Study Student Guide

 Roommates

 Program accommodations are typically based on double or triple occupancy.
-You may request another program participant as your roommate anytime before the deadline noted in your portal.
+You may request another program participant as your roommate any time before the deadline noted in your portal.
 Otherwise, a roommate will be selected for you.
 Please note that UCLA cannot guarantee requests for roommates of the opposite gender can be accommodated abroad.
 Some programs may have gender inclusive housing options and participants will be notified if available.
 If you did not indicate a roommate request at the time of registration, you may log in to the Application Portal to make your request.
 Both participants must request each other for assignment to be considered.

 Vegetarian and Other Diets